Radical Hope #1 Everything, All at Once

 The situation is hopeless.
 Let's start.

-These aren't separate problems – they amplify each other with interconnected catastrophes where the combination becomes more overwhelming than each of the parts.
-Climate change creates mass displacement, which fuels xenophobia, which strengthens far-right movements, which undermine environmental protections – each crisis feeding the next.
+The polycrisis includes climate breakdown, democratic backsliding, ecological collapse, and the erosion of shared truth.
+These aren't separate problems — they amplify each other.
+Climate change creates mass displacement, which fuels xenophobia, which strengthens far-right movements, which undermine environmental protections — each crisis feeding the next.

 We're not just facing environmental breakdown.